MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-1.1/troubleshooting/troubleshooting.md

 ```

 Note that, since `Trace-xDscOperation` aggregates events from the Analytic, Debug, and Operational
-logs, it will prompt you to enable these logs as described above.
+logs, it prompts you to enable these logs.

 Alternately, you can gather information on the events by saving the output of `Trace-xDscOperation`
 into a variable.
 You can use the following commands to display all the events for a particular DSC